SimHub/avatar-face-expression/README.md

 [face-api.js](https://github.com/justadudewhohacks/face-api.js?files=1)+
 [avataaars](https://avataaars.com)

-It's like Animoji in the Browser with face-api.js and  Avataaars express your
+It's like Animoji in the Browser with face-api.js and  Avataaars

 <small><i>(inspired by <a
 href="https://pragli.com/blog/live-avatars-with-faceapi-js/">pragli</a></i>)</small>